 I’ve decided to start reviewing some classic CRPG’s I’ve played here on the blog recently.
 Why?
 Well, there are things I’ve always wanted to say about some games, and it also gives some insight into where I’m going with my own CRPG design.

 Our first game, Ultima II: Revenge of the Enchantress!

 This game has a particularly personal meaning for me, because it was the first Ultima game I ever saw.
-I don’t know where exactly; my guess is that I saw it running in demo mode at a computer store, because the gorgeous tile graphics definitely are eye-catching.
+I don’t know where exactly; my guess is that I saw it running in demo mode at a computer store.
+The gorgeous tile graphics are definitely eye-catching!
 I was always frustrated and angry that the Ultima series weren’t available for my own computer, the TI-99/4a.
 Reading about Ultima games over the years, it felt like an entire world of adventure was passing me by…

 I had a review of the game in an issue of Family Computing, which is an amusing read:

-It’s fairly clear that the writer was going off of press materials for a lot of their claims.
+It’s clear that the writer was going off of press materials for their claims.
 The text makes the game sound enormous and varied and full of places to go and things to buy and people to talk to.
 Plus their screenshot is perfect; it manages to capture one of the few towns in the game that doesn’t have a silly weird name.